TanmoySG/wunderDB/documentation/README.md

 ### Creating a Role

-To create a `role`, query the following endpoint passing the role name, allowed and denied actions.
+To create a `role`, query the following endpoint passing the role name, allowed and denied actions, hidden values.
 To perform this action, the user must have the `createRole` privilege.
+The hidden field if set to true would not show up in List Roles (if force is not used).

 ```http
 POST /api/roles HTTP/1.1